alancesar/go-keycloak-sample/README.md

 # Keycloak sample using Golang

-The propouse of this project is decribe how authenticate and authorize an application using Keycloak and Golang.
+The proposal of this project is describing how to authenticate and authorize an application using Keycloak and Golang.

 ## Prerequisites